HerrMotz/bachelor-thesis/publication/main.typ

 = Querying <heading:querying>

 Constructing a query for an RDF graph can be viewed as creating a subgraph — a set of RDF triples.
 In addition to valid RDF terms such as IRIs, blank nodes, and literals, now variables can be inserted at any position in the triple, instead of an RDF term.
 Each variable is distinct from all others and can be placed in multiple positions within the query graph.
-This query graph can now be looked as a stencil, where variables are like jokers in Scrabble.
 The database's query engine will try to find the same structure in the RDF graph and returns the RDF Terms which overlapped with a variable.
 This _matching_ is essentially the process of querying an RDF graph.
 Among other features, such stencils can be written using the RDF query language _SPARQL_, where this query graph or stencil is referred to as _Basic Graph Pattern_.

 == SPARQL Protocol and RDF Query Language <heading:sparql>